 These are different than the other campers we have looked at.
-Most people pull a vehicle, called a dinghy, with these trailers instead of a vehicle pulling a camper.
+Most people pull a vehicle, called a dinghy, with these campers instead of a vehicle pulling a trailer.

-The reason is - you will need a means of transportation after setting up your trailer.
+The reason is - you will need a means of transportation after setting up your camper.

-These trailers are spacious and often have fancier interior design and more options.
+These RVs are spacious and often have fancier interior design and more options.
 You could live in a motor home just as you would a mobile home.